OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 The Parties must sign when generating Prebid SSO Data or when they received it with the Transaction ID.
 Those signatures are cryptographic ones and so:

-* It cannot be reproducible by anybody;
+* It cannot be reproduced by anybody;
-* It can be verifiable by everybody;
+* It can be verified by everybody;
 * Data cannot be altered else the signature is invalid;
 * The Contracting Party cannot repudiate it.